nisrulz/easydeviceinfo/README.md

 ```

-+ To check the type of network or checking is internet avaialble
++ To check the type of network or checking is internet available
  ```java
   String network_type = getNetworkType();
   boolean is_network_available = isNetworkAvailable();